The Difference Between Contracting, Construction Management, and Design-Build

 The average North Carolina commercial owner tends to assume that the only way to build a business is to hire a general contractor, who then subcontracts out work to other specialists as needed.
 While that’s certainly one viable approach, it’s not the only way to construct a building, nor is it always the best option.
 Construction management at risk (CMAR) and design-build delivery methods can also be employed and often to great effect for the commercial owner.

 As long as owners work with reputable construction firms, the results should be the same regardless of which building delivery process the firm employs.
 That said, there are some crucial differences between these three popular delivery methods.
-Read on to find an in-depth comparison.
 To discover which one is right for a particular project, commercial owners should complete an in-depth comparison of these three delivery methods.

 Working With General Contractors